smitkiri/ehr-relation-extraction/bilstm_crf_ner/README.md

 Before running anything, make sure you have generated the pre-processed dataset using the generate_data.py file with the command mentioned in the parent directory.

 ## Additional Requirements
-1. Packages: Anaconda, Pytorch, AllenNLP (if on linux and using elmo)
+1. Packages: Anaconda, Pytorch, AllenNLP
-2. Glove 300B embeddings (If not using Elmo)
+2. Glove 300B embeddings

 ## Training
 1. Change settings in model/config.py